 Eventually, he moved to St. Paul, Minnesota to take a job at the Science Museum of Minnesota.
 In this position, he wrote children’s plays from Native American stories.

 Wilson achieved great success in connection with the Penumbra Theatre, an African American theater company in St. Paul housed in the Martin Luther King Center complex.
 He was able to write and stage plays there, such as Fences.
 He went on to earn two Pulitzer Prizes for his plays.

 To learn more about August Wilson, pay a visit to the Penumbra Theatre and take in one of their plays.
 In the theater area there are displays about Wilson and his life and work.
 The displays are also accessible during normal business hours during the week.

 If you can, visit one of the local restaurants in nearby Cathedral Hill.

-Have a cookie, or a meal, and listen to what is being said by people around you, and jot down some thoughts and ideas on a paper napkin.
-You might even try to form your thoughts into free verse and record your writing in a journal later.
-When you wake up to the world around you, great things can happen.
+Have a cookie, or a meal, and listen to what is being said by people around you, and jot down some thoughts and ideas on a paper napkin in the spirit of August Wilson.

-Penumbra Theatre is the seventh stop on Minnesota Trail Part One!
+Penumbra Theatre is the seventh stop on Minnesota Author Adventure Trail Part One!